papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 ### Rule 1

-We want to restrict enumerated values to the minimum list that applies within the context.
-As a consequence, we will always define objects **locally**!
+papiNet restrict enumerated values to the minimum list that applies within the context.
+As a consequence, objects will always be defined **locally**!

 ### Rule 2 - How to handle empty collection

 An empty collection MUST be communicated via the HTTP status code `204 No Content` and the response MUST NOT contain a response's body.
-We will enforce that rule by not allowing empty array in the non-empty response's body using `minContains: 1` (new in JSON Schema New in draft 2019-09) when it will be supported by OpenAPI.
+This rule will be enforced by not allowing empty array in the non-empty response's body using `minContains: 1` (new in JSON Schema New in draft 2019-09) when it will be supported by OpenAPI.

-### Rule 3 - minLength of string
+### Rule 3 - minLength of property with type `string`

-When we make a property with type `string` required, we ALWAYS mean that this property MUST communicate a non-empty information, therefore we will always add the constraint `minLength: 1`.
+When papiNet defines a property with type `string` required, papiNet ALWAYS means that this property MUST communicate a non-empty information, therefore the constraint `minLength: 1` will always be added.

 When a property with type `string` is not required and there is no information to be communicated, the property MUST NOT appear in the reponse's body.
-We will enfore that rule by always add the constraint `minLength: 1` to all properties with type `string`.
+That rule will be enforced by always add the constraint `minLength: 1` to all properties with type `string`.

-This `minLength: 1` constraint will not be added to the property with type `string` that already have such a contraint via `enum` or `format`.
-Of course, we can have a more restrictive constraint with more than 1 character minimum, but not less!
+This `minLength: 1` constraint will not be added to the property with type `string` that already has such a contraint via `enum` or `format`.
+Of course, more restrictive constraint with more than 1 character minimum can be defined, but not less!

+### Rule 4 - maxLength of property with type `string`

+papiNet does not set a `maxLength` to all properties with type `string` driven by system technical constraints. papiNet only sets a `maxLength` to a property with type `string` when it is driven by a business contraint!